SpaceCondor/tap-mssql/README.md

 * `schema-flattening`
 * `batch`

-## Supported Python Versions
+## Supported Python Versions and SQL Server Versions

-* 3.9
-* 3.10
-* 3.11
-* 3.12
-* 3.13

-A full list of supported settings and capabilities for this tap is available by running:
+This tap is tested with Python 3.9 to 3.13.
+The tap is tested with SQL Server 2022, but should support all versions compatible with pyodbc assuming you have the correct ODBC driver installed.
+More information on setting up drivers is available in the pyodbc [documentation](https://github.com/mkleehammer/pyodbc/wiki).

 ## Settings